ESPresense and Home Assistant – The Adventure Continues

 Stop press: I just found my M5stack Atom, Matrix.
 Read about this further down.

-Here I describe what I’ve done with the code: Having powered the two ESPresense devices (a large ESP32 NodeMCU module (all I had handy) and a tiny, neat M5Stack Atom Lite (beware of Amazon pricing for the latter – it’s a complete RIP – M5STACK charge a FRACTION of the Amazon price), Home Assistant magically became aware of “sensor_petes_mi” (I just called the device “Petes Mi” and depending which of the ESP32s my wrist was nearest (bench testing) would return the name of the “office” ESP unit or the “livingroom” unit – or “not_home”.
-Adding another person in is just a matter of degree – no more than that.
+Here I describe what I’ve done with the code: Having powered the two ESPresense devices (a large ESP32 NodeMCU module (all I had handy) and the tiny, neat M5Stack Atom Lite (beware of Amazon pricing for the latter – it’s a complete RIP – even M5STACK charge a FRACTION of the Amazon price), Home Assistant magically became aware of “sensor_petes_mi” (I just called the device “Petes Mi” and depending which of the ESP32s my wrist was nearest (bench testing) would return the name of the “office” ESP unit or the “livingroom” unit – or “not_home” etc. Adding another person in is just a matter of degree – no more than that.

 So what to do with that (yes I know I’ll have to do more than just light something up but this is good enough to prove the point)?